Cell Ranger 3.1 (latest), printed on 02/19/2020

 On the left side of the window is the toolbox.
 When you move your mouse over the toolbox buttons, you will see an explanation of what each button does.
 Use the toolbox to open files and save your work, control zoom, select cells for manual categorization, export screenshots of the current plot view, split the barcode plot into individual clusters, and adjust marker settings.
 Clicking the 10x button will return you to the home screen and Recent Files list.

 You will use the mode selector at the top right corner of the workspace to switch between Loupe Cell Browser's different modes.
 There are four modes in Loupe Cell Browser 3.1 for gene expression data: Categories mode, Gene/Feature Expression mode, Filters, and V(D)J Clonotypes mode.
 Switching between modes will apply mode-specific coloring to the graph, and change the sidebar to reveal mode-specific functionality.

 Cell Ranger pipelines compute and produce clusterings from two algorithms: a graph-based clustering algorithm and by K-Means clustering.
 A selector at the top of the Categories sidebar allows you to switch between these clusterings or other qualitative attributes.
 If your data comes from a cellranger aggr pipeline run, you can also color by library ID, and any additional attributes you add to the aggr spreadsheet, such as 'AMLStatus' in this dataset.
 Finally, you can also switch to categories that you make yourself within Loupe Cell Browser.

-You may hide, show and highlight individual clusters within a category by using the sidebar.
+You can hide, show and highlight individual clusters within a category by using the sidebar.
 To highlight a cluster, click on the cluster name within the legend.
 To hide and show a cluster, click on the checkbox next to the cluster name.
 Finally, you may hide or show all clusters within a category by clicking on the menu with three dots, to the right of the category selector.

 In Loupe Cell Browser 1.0.5 and later, you also have the ability to rename and recolor clusters, by right-clicking on a cluster name.
 Read the v1.0.5 release notes for more information.